 You will experience live online teaching sessions, video lectures, interactive activities and assignments whilst receiving personal support from a dedicated Learning Team.

 You will finish the programme prepared to implement your learnings, and with a verified Digital Certificate from Imperial College Business School Executive Education.

 Who should attend?

 This international programme is designed to provide a practical interpretation of the most critical challenges in healthcare today, and address how digital innovations can drive enhance efficiency, quality, and safety.
 The programme is suitable for:

-- Managers and executives looking to future-proof their teams and strategies with a practical understanding of key uses of technology for advancing healthcare system goals
+- Mid-level business and functional managers and C-suite executives looking to future-proof their teams and strategies with a practical understanding of key uses of technology for advancing healthcare system goals

 - Clinical leaders interested in advancing healthcare service delivery, patient outcomes, and operational productivity